ikunetwork/WhitePaper/README.md

 ```
 `s` is expected to be optimized overtime with IN demand.

 ### A Computational Pipeline

 The RFP model is just the beginning.
 Network-based computational bio analysis has become a strategy for determining R&D pipelines due to the ever-increasing pace of bio and chemical information available.<sup>[44](#f44)</sup> Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential leads.<sup>[45](#f45)</sup>  This data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
 IKU will serve to provide an open machine learned clinical trial proposer, named `Jonas` (after Jonas Salk - responsible for the largest clinical trial in human history, Polio Vaccine) based in computational bio analysis of the bio R&D available to date (pubmed, bioRXiv, PLOS ONE, etc.).
 Jonas will help extract insight to allow for researchers and the general population to compare patterns and essentially peer review the most efficient proposals from Jonas.
 This can be done to create condition specific neural networks, e.g. small molecules for inhibiting Dbr-1  in ALS.
 Participants are incentivized to peer review `RFP` and `Jonas` proposals to earn fees \(more on fees below\) from the Network in the form of `ETH`, and `LIC` - encouraging and incentivizing the most promising R&D initiatives to be capitalized.
 The IKU data mining architecture is designed “stand on the shoulders” of the computational analysis that has been completed to date to provide highly predictive, robust R&D pipelines.

-Upon `s` > `r`, 2 smart contracts will be deployed to the Ethereum Blockchain: \(i\) `LIC[x]` - An ERC20 token representing the memory to specific research and \(ii\) `LICCrowdsale[x]` \(based on [https://github.com/OpenZeppelin/zeppelin-solidity](https://github.com/OpenZeppelin/zeppelin-solidity)\), which responsible for minting `LIC[x]` and in exchange send tokens to contributors.
+Upon `s` > `r`, 2 smart contracts will be deployed to the Ethereum Blockchain: \(i\) `LIC[x]` - An ERC20 token representing the license to `[x]` and \(ii\) `LICCrowdsale[x]` \(based on [https://github.com/OpenZeppelin/zeppelin-solidity](https://github.com/OpenZeppelin/zeppelin-solidity)\), which responsible for minting `LIC[x]` and in exchange send tokens to contributors.

 Upon `LICCrowdsale[x]` achieving its softcap - minimum ETH required to achieve milestone:

-1. A `LIC[x]` sub-network is created in which `LIC[x]` holders hold digital keys based in memory
+1. A `LIC[x]` sub-network is created in which `LIC[x]` holders hold digital keys
 2. All `RLICx]` Holders will be able to participate in their respective `LIC[x]` sub-network and work with the R&D team to achieve the mission of the proposal, e.g. complete clinical trials for _____________
 3. \[y%\] of the funds will be released to the R&D team,
 4. IKU Token Holders earn `LIC[x]` as described below under ** Fees and the Network Digital Wallet**.